Visiting Quito was never really on my radar.

 Especially around the Historic Center.

 I’m a seasoned street harassment receiver (this makes me feel sad and deflated just writing it, but it’s true).
-I lived in Rio de Janeiro for a year and a half, which is basically ’nuff said right there.
+I lived in Rio de Janeiro for a year and a half, which might as well be enough said right there.

 I’ve also traveled around Latin America extensively (most of it solo), and have come to expect to be wolf-whistled, leered at, and bothered on occasion when I venture into public alone.